Working with Links and Labels

 Link Settings

-Links define the relations between blocks, so each of them must have the following fileds:
+Links define the relations between blocks, so each of them must have the following fields:

 • source (string, number) - obligatory.
 Source of the link (where the link comes from)